giovanni-angeli/q_catalog/README.md

 * run **python server.py**,
 * open the browser at **http:<localhost>:5000**

+this is just a P.O.C so ther are many
 ### Possible Improvements:

+use an ASGI http server, e.g. [hypercorn](https://pypi.org/project/hypercorn/) or [uvicorn](https://www.uvicorn.org/)

 #### Security

-* Use a production http server, and use HTTPS in the communication.
+* Use HTTPS in the communication.
 * Authentication and Authorization: only authorized users can upload or download files.
 * Server-Side Validation on each uploaded chunk to ensure its integrity (e.g., SHA256).
 * Rate Limiting to prevent abuse and protect.